photoprism/photoprism-docs/docs/getting-started/advanced/kubernetes.md

 # Running PhotoPrism with Kubernetes

-*For advanced users only: The instructions for these migrations were provided by a contributor and are not part of the original software distribution.
-As such, they have not been officially released, recommended, or extensively tested by us.
+*For advanced users only.
 You can contribute by clicking :material-pencil: to send a pull request with your changes.*

 Running PhotoPrism on a Kubernetes cluster is straightforward.